SayLending.com Financial Network

 5.5% + 2.5% = 8.0%

-Example: if your payment cap limits your monthly payment to $1050 when the true payment should be $1250 due to ARM rate adjustments, the unpaid $200 will be added to the principal mortgage loan balance for later payment.
+if your payment cap limits your monthly payment to $1050 when the true payment should be $1250 due to ARM rate adjustments, the unpaid $200 will be added to the principal mortgage loan balance for later repayment.

 1. Lenders on the East Coast and Mid-West typically use the Treasury Rate Index: